Maya-Hacker/python-games/craters/README.md

   - Wall collision handling

 ## How It Works
 Each crater uses ray-casting to detect nearby objects and feeds this data to a neural network that decides how to move.
 The neural network outputs control thrust (forward/backward) and rotation.
 Craters must balance exploring to find food with conserving energy for survival.
-When a crater runs out of energy, it disappears and becomes a food pellet, creating a natural energy cycle in the ecosystem.
+When a crater runs out of energy, it disappears and becomes an orange food pellet, creating a natural energy cycle in the ecosystem.

-Over time, the evolutionary algorithm selects the most successful craters (those that survive longest, collect the most food, and efficiently explore the environment) and uses them as parents for the next generation.
-Each new generation inherits the "knowledge" encoded in the neural networks of successful parents, with small random mutations that allow for ongoing adaptation and improvement.
+When a crater's energy exceeds a threshold, it automatically enters a mating state (turning magenta).
+If two craters in mating state collide, they produce offspring with neural networks that combine features from both parents with some random mutations.
+This natural selection process favors craters with strategies that effectively find food and manage energy.
+Over generations, the population evolves more sophisticated behaviors without any external intervention.

 ## Code Structure
 The project follows a modular architecture: